Function-Correcting Codes

 In the following we define a broad class of functions, called locally binary functions.
 We derive their optimal redundancy and show how it can be obtained using a simple explicit code construction.
 This class of functions is defined next. \begin{defn} The function ball of a function $f$ with radius $\rho$ around $\u\in\Z_2^k$ is defined by

-\end{defn} Locally binary functions are defined as follows. \begin{defn} A function $f:\Z_2^k\to \Im(f)$ is called a $\rho$-locally binary function, if for all $\u \in \Z_2^k$, \iflong
+\end{defn} Locally binary functions are defined as follows. \begin{defn} A function $f:\Z_2^k\to \Im(f)$ is called a $\rho$-locally binary function, if for all $\u \in \Z_2^k$,

-\else $ |B_f(\u,\rho)| \leq 2. $ \fi \end{defn} Intuitively, a $\rho$-locally binary function is a function, where the preimages of all function values are well spread in the sense that each information word is close to only one preimage of another function value, see Fig.~\ref{fig:locally:binary}.
-By this definition, any binary function is also a $\rho$-locally binary function for arbitrary $\rho$.
-We can directly prove the following optimality. \begin{lemma} For any $2t$-locally binary function $f$, \iflong
+\end{defn} Intuitively, a $\rho$-locally binary function is a function, where the function regions of all function values are well spread in the sense that each information word is close to only one region of another function value, see Fig.~\ref{fig:locally:binary}.

+Note that by this definition, any binary function, i.e., $|\Im(f)|=2$, is also a $\rho$-locally binary function for arbitrary $\rho$.
+We can directly prove the following optimality. \begin{lemma} For any $2t$-locally binary function $f$,

-\else $ r_f(k,t) = 2t. $ \fi \end{lemma} \begin{proof} By Corollary \ref{cor:binary}, $r_f(k,t) \geq 2t$.
+\end{lemma} \begin{proof} By Corollary \ref{cor:lower:bound}, $r_f(k,t) \geq 2t$.
 On the other hand, we can prove achievability using the following explicit code construction.
-Let $\Im(f) = \{f_1,\dots,f_\I\}$ and set w.l.o.g. $f_i:=i$.
+Let $\Im(f) = \{f_1,\dots,f_\I\}$ and set w.l.o.g. $f_i\triangleq i$.
 Let $\u$ be the information word to be encoded and define the following function,